 - 3.12 All council officials, including councillors, owe statutory duties under the Work Health and Safety Act 2011 (WH&S Act).
 You must comply with your duties under the WH&S Act and your responsibilities under any policies or procedures adopted by the council to ensure workplace health and safety.
-Specifically, you must: - a) take reasonable care for your own health and safety - b) take reasonable care that your acts or omissions do not adversely affect the - c) health and safety of other persons - d) comply, so far as you are reasonably able, with any reasonable instruction - e) that is given to ensure compliance with the WH&S Act and any policies or - f) procedures adopted by the council to ensure workplace health and safety - g) cooperate with any reasonable policy or procedure of the council relating - h) to workplace health or safety that has been notified to council staff - i) report accidents, incidents, near misses, to the General Manager or - j) such other staff member nominated by the General Manager, and take part in - k) any incident investigations - l) so far as is reasonably practicable, consult, co-operate and coordinate with all others who have a duty under the WH&S Act in relation to the same matter.
+Specifically, you must: - a) take reasonable care for your own health and safety - b) take reasonable care that your acts or omissions do not adversely affect the health and safety of other persons - c) comply, so far as you are reasonably able, with any reasonable instruction that is given to ensure compliance with the WH&S Act and any policies or procedures adopted by the council to ensure workplace health and safety - d) cooperate with any reasonable policy or procedure of the council relating to workplace health or safety that has been notified to council staff - e) report accidents, incidents, near misses, to the CEO or such other staff member nominated by the CEO, and take part in any incident investigations - f) so far as is reasonably practicable, consult, co-operate and coordinate with all others who have a duty under the WH&S Act in relation to the same matter.